replicatedhq/gatekeeper/docs/architecture/README.md

     - OPA Service
     - Kubernetes (mutating or validating) Webhook that queries OPA service on resource creation

-Policies are POST'd to the OPA service by the manager
+Policies are POST'd to the OPA service by the manager.

 ### Gatekeeper Deployment